samuellee941/DA-student-life-census-data/README.md

 # Student Wellbeing Report based on Census Data 2024-25

+*Source*
+600+ response division-wide census in Excel

 *Methodology:*

 Trait vs Sentiment Correlation Analysis

 This analysis has two aims:
 1. Identifies which sentiment questions are scored unusually low (these should be immediately be considered and addressed)
 2. Tests whether traits (grade, gender, involvement, years) predict differences in sentiment responses (these should give us insights into HOW to address issues, and which communities to target)

 Tools Used: pandas, numpy, scipy.stats, matplotlib